 All three operas have a cast of about ten singers.

-Birth and Theft has a significant portion of spoken material, Nightingale less, and Olson will have virtually none.
+On The Air has a significant portion of spoken material, Nightingale less, and Olson will have virtually none.
 There is a progression from Theater-Opera to true Opera.
 On the subject of progressions, Armstrong's defenestration was a "self-defenestration" -- he killed himself.
 Forrestal's is speculative.
 Olson's is "officially" speculative, but there is a stronger case than Forrestal's that he was murdered, and the story will reflect that.